Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Honestly, that was fine.
 People needed to let loose a little.
 And he needed the socialization.
 He spent way too much time among his cavemonkeys and not enough with his own people, figuring out his own kind.
 He *did* enjoy it all, it was just social inertia that kept him mostly to himself.

 She wasn’t worried.
 He could handle himself.
-And frankly, if anyone got too drunk and grabby...or worse...well.
+And frankly, if anyone got too drunk and grabby... or worse... well.
 He happened to be on a first-name basis with the only people who were as scary as him.

 Plus, Cap’s costume had body armor, which Adam had cleverly used to deploy a layer of the best mil-spec modern scale plate they could get their hands on.
 Julian wasn’t a perfect stand-in for Captain America, of course; Steve Rogers stood an inch or two taller with a soldier’s upright posture, while Julian was soft-footed and prowly anywhere he went.
 Steve had platinum blond hair and ice-blue eyes, Julian had an inky-black shaggy mane and an intense dark brown gaze.

 Still, they shared all the important bits: both had rangy, athletic frames, heroic proportions, and honest all-American good looks.
-Both were pinnacle humans, though Steve of course had volunteered, and Julian...well.
+Both were pinnacle humans, though Steve of course had volunteered, and Julian... well.
 Both were friendly and somewhat naive about people, and tended to see the good in everyone.
 Both had the same honest nobility and the same pure, decent *souls.*

-But Julian...well, he wasn’t trapped in 1950s-era notions about man and woman.
+But Julian... well, he wasn’t trapped in 1950s-era notions about man and woman.
 He was much more…*primal* about it, and put every other man she’d ever had to complete shame, whether he was letting her take the lead or asserting himself *exactly* the way she loved it.
 And he was much broader of shoulder and carried a *lot* more muscle on his frame.
 That wasn’t previously Al’s thing, but on *him…* As far as she was concerned, he was *better* then ‘Cap in all the best ways.
 God-*damn* if she wasn’t feeling a bit patriotic looking him over!

 Steve Rogers needed a tan, anyway.

 Her daydreaming came to a halt as the Johnny Cab that Xiù had ordered pulled up outside.
 They were attending a charity dinner and auction in support of the Native Species Preservation Society.
 That was a cause near and dear to everyone’s heart - even Al, who was occasionally teased as the *‘black-hearted right-winger’* she really wasn’t - but for Julian in particular it was something special.

 Along with a batch of comparison shots taken just a few days prior, he and Ava had donated original signed prints from his Laid Bare shoot.
 All of them, including the ones that didn’t make it into the final article.
-That was honestly pretty brave of him, because some of them weren’t necessarily flattering, and some of the others...well...
+That was honestly pretty brave of him, because some of them weren’t necessarily flattering, and some of the others... well...

 Xiù and Al had quietly conspired on whether they should spare their collective blushes and win it themselves, and had eventually come to the reluctant conclusion that it might be a bit of a faux pas.
 After all, why not just donate the money directly?